Baked Salmon with Honey Mustard and Pecan-Panko Crust

 - Spoon the honey-mustard mixture evenly over the salmon fillets.
 (Don't worry if it drips down the sides a little.)
 Sprinkle the panko-pecan mixture over the glaze, pressing it lightly so it adheres.

-- Bake for 7-10 minutes per inch of thickness, depending on how well done you like your salmon.
+- Bake for 7 to 10 minutes per inch of thickness, depending on how well done you like your salmon.
 (If you find that the topping is browning more than you’d like before the fish is cooked through, loosely cover the salmon with foil.)
 Serve hot or at room temperature.
 (Note that if your salmon has skin, it may stick to the foil; to remove the fish from the pan, slide a thin spatula between the skin and the flesh, leaving the skin behind.)

 Nutrition Information